 Key benefits include:

-Abstract visualization of data flowing through a Kafka Streams application topology, showing transformation and output.
+Abstract visualization of data flowing through a Kafka Streams application topology.

 Core Concepts in Kafka Streams